Georges Saint-Paul: Works

 Saint-Paul, at the instigation of Alexandre Lacassagne, carried out work on interior language.
 Defender of a scientific psychology, he intended to democratize the method of introspection by applying it to a large sample of individuals.
 His program is based on what he calls "cerebrology", or science of the brain, a scientific-medical method allowing to pass from individual psychology to a form of general psychology.

+Saint-Paul published several scientific works, including on queer love, which he called "sexual inversion" first, and then "homosexuality", under the pseudonym of Dr. Laupts.
+In particular, he published a censored version of the text known as the “Roman d’un inverti” or Novel of an Invert, a series of letters sent to Émile Zola in 1889 by an anonymous 23-year-old Italian aristocrat, who recounted his love affairs with men to the novelist.
+Saint-Paul published a redacted version of the letters in 1894-1895 in the medical journal Archives d’anthropologie criminelle and in a book in 1896, Tares et poisons.
+Perversion et perversité sexuelles, with a preface by Zola.
+In September 1896, the author of the letters to Zola addressed the doctor directly, reacting to the publication of his letters to Zola.
+Parts of this letter to Saint-Paul were published by the doctor in 1910 in L’Homosexualité et les Types homosexuels and in 1930 in Invertis et homosexuels.
+It was not until 2017 that the letters to Zola and Saint-Paul were published in their entirety.
+This new uncensored version was published in English in 2022.

 Early in his career, Saint-Paul established an epistolary relationship with the German researcher Paul Näcke.
-Saint-Paul published several scientific works, in particular on what is initially called "inversion" then on what he will qualify himself. even "homosexuality", under the pseudonym of Dr. Laupts.
 In 1908, Saint Paul distanced himself from Näcke about his thesis on the "degeneration of France", through the journal Archives de l'anthropologie criminelle.

 Saint-Paul also published more literary, dramatic or poetic works, under the pseudonym of G. Espé de Metz.
 Under the same alias he contributed to the discussion of colonialism in the press, especially around Algeria.
 Saint-Paul coined the term "endophasia", which he associated with introspection.